cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 - Specifications are required for all point assignments.
 Early Allocation is permissible, see Section 2 of {{RFC7120}}.

-- It is not permissible to assign points in COSE Verifiable Data Structures, for which no corresponding COSE Verifiable Data Structure Proofs entry exists, and vice versa.
+- It is not permissible to assign points in COSE Verifiable Data Structure Algorithms, for which no corresponding COSE Verifiable Data Structure Proofs entry exists, and vice versa.

 - The Change Controller for related registrations of structures and proofs should be the same.

-### COSE Verifiable Data Structures {#verifiable-data-structure-registry}
+### COSE Verifiable Data Structure Algorithms {#verifiable-data-structure-registry}

 Registration Template: